docQodly/docs/docs/studio/pageLoaders/components/componentsBasics.md

 - **Dynamic Attribute Display**: This section explains how a component can automatically display attributes of a selected data source, offering detailed information without extra interactions.

-- **Server-Side Interaction**: This section explains obtaining user selections in a server-side context when a datasource is bound to a component, enabling content retrieval and use.
+- **Server-Side Interaction**: This section explains obtaining user selections in a server-side context when a qodlysource is bound to a component, enabling content retrieval and use.

 :::note
 Please note that the following subsections (Data Binding, Data Display, Dynamic Attribute Display, and Server-Side Interaction) may or may not be applicable to all components.
 Their presence or absence depends on the specific component's functionality and use case.